 - Moncton Airport (YQM): Greater Moncton Romeo LeBlanc International Airport is located in New Brunswick.
 It is a smaller regional airport served by six airlines, including Air Canada and WestJet.
 You may have to connect through Montreal (YUL) or Toronto (YYZ).

-- Charlottetown (YYG): Charlottetown Airport is objectively a small airport.
+- Charlottetown (YYG): Charlottetown Airport is an objectively small airport.
 It is located in the Prince Edward Island Province and is serviced by five airlines.
 Air Canada is the only international airline that serves Charlottetown, and you will need to connect through Toronto or Montreal.

 Once you arrive in Eastern Canada, there are several rental car companies available to choose from.
 Since you will be going for a road trip in your rental, we recommend making sure that your rental agreement comes with unlimited mileage at no extra charge.